 Ready to Get Started?
-Schedule your tutoring session below.
+Schedule your introductory meeting below.

 Meet Your Teacher

 JoAnn Fitch got a B.A. in psychology from California State University, Northridge in 1977 and a teaching credential from the same university in 1980.
 Pursuing an interest in effective reading instruction led her to attend Seattle Pacific University and receive a Masters in Reading and Language Arts in 1988.
 During her 38 year teaching career, she has taught elementary grades, with 23 years in fourth grade at Gateway Christian Schools.
 In 2013, she completed studies to receive a Special Education Endorsement from the University of Washington and joined the Bremerton School District special education department, satisfying a lifelong passion to meet the needs of all learners.
 A growing knowledge of the instructional successes available to dyslexic students propelled JoAnn to retire from public education in 2019, and to develop a tutoring service called Everybody-Reads.

 JoAnn married her husband, Tom, in 1987.
 Together they have two children; a son, Joseph, born in 1992 and a daughter, Christie, born in 1994.
 Also, an important part of her family are their two Lhasa Apso/Maltese mix dogs, Taffy and Teddy.
 JoAnn’s hobbies include traveling with her husband, walking her dogs, and enjoying our beautiful Pacific Northwest.